lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 and also here in Cambridge, and I write these very words in a William Gates Building.

+### Lesson

 My message to young people is simple: learn when you have the opportunity.
 It is still possible to learn when you get older, but you seldom get the time.
 My entire career has rested on material I learned when I was under 30.
 Choose wisely: trends come and go quickly, but foundational material stays valid and pertinent forever.

+The alternative is to become the sort of ignorant fool who [misuses Excel](https://www.theguardian.com/politics/2020/oct/05/how-excel-may-have-caused-loss-of-16000-covid-tests-in-england) because he has never heard of databases.